julianchurchill/text-adventure/README.md

 Story - TTA2

-- Two Oubliettes appear outside the castle gate portcullis if you don't talk to her first

 - Repair the barricade
   - Past the barricade you meet some towns people, they distrust and dislike you but explain that the witch lives and has wrought her revenge upon the town, sending fell beasts upon them when night time falls.
     - DONE You are surrounded by the mob, from amongst them stands a girl wielding a shoe, she hits you, her dad cmoes over 'Oubliette, Oubliette!
 What do you think you are doing, stop that at once!
 You must never beat a stranger with a shoe, you might as well tickle them, always use a good sturdy leather boot" and he passes her sturdy leather boot.
 She considers it, weighs it and then beats you.
 Everything goes black.